 An interpretive sign indicates the location of the San Gregorio-Hosgri

-Fault Zone, and shows how Año Nuevo State Reserve connects to Big
+Fault Zone, and shows how Año Nuevo State Park connects to Big

 Basin State Park via Chalks Road, which starts at the end of Whitehouse